hansgschossmann/iot-edge-opc/README.md

 # Running the generated scripts on your target platform
 Before you run the generated scripts on your target platform:
 - in a cross platform scenario, ensure you have copied the generated scripts and configuration files to the correct locations on your target platform
-- on WSL/Linux, please run "source target-prerequisites.sh"
+- on WSL/Linux, please run "source target-install-prerequisites.sh"
 - on Windows, please install docker

-Then change to the directory you have copied the scripts to and run:
+Then change to the directory you have copied the scripts to and run (use sudo on Ubuntu):
 - init-opcedge, to initialize the required components
 - start-opcedge, to start ingesteing telemetry for your usage scenario

-To stop the telemetry ingest run:
+To stop the telemetry ingest run (use sudo on Ubuntu):
 - stop-iotedge

 You could start and stop the ingestion as often as you like.

-To deinitialze run:
+To deinitialze run (use sudo on Ubuntu):
 - deinit-iotedge

 # Connectedfactory simulation (cfsim)